Learn about tea

 All articles

-- Ashwagandha: An Adaptogen for Stress and Sleep — What the Trials ShowAshwagandha is the most-studied adaptogen, with randomized trials reporting reduced stress and improved sleep.
-Here’s the evidence, the doses used, and the caveats.
+- Ashwagandha: An Adaptogen Studied for Stress and SleepAshwagandha is the most-studied adaptogen, with trials measuring effects on perceived stress and sleep.
+Here's the evidence, doses, and caveats.

-- Black Tea: Caffeine, Theaflavins, L-Theanine, and What the Research ShowsBlack tea is fully oxidized Camellia sinensis — the source of caffeine, theaflavins, and L-theanine.
-Here’s the evidence on blood pressure, cholesterol, and calm-alert focus, plus what it can’t do.
+- Black Tea: Caffeine, Theaflavins, and the EvidenceBlack tea is fully oxidized Camellia sinensis — caffeine, theaflavins, and L-theanine.
+The evidence on blood pressure, cholesterol, and focus.

 - Cardamom: Digestion, Blood Pressure, and the Queen of SpicesCardamom is prized for its aroma and traditional use as a digestive — and trials link it to modest blood-pressure and metabolic effects.
 Here’s the evidence.

-- Chai Concentrate Recipe: Make Two Weeks of Chai in 30 MinutesMake rich, unsweetened chai concentrate at home.
+- Chai Concentrate Recipe: Two Weeks of Chai in 30 MinMake rich, unsweetened chai concentrate at home.
 Whole spices, real black tea, fridge-stable for two weeks.
 Just add hot milk to serve.

 - Chai vs Masala Chai: What's the Actual Difference?In India, 'chai' means any tea.
 In the West, 'chai' almost always means masala chai — spiced, milky, sweet.
 Here's what's actually different.

-- Collagen Peptides: What They Are, How They’re Absorbed, and What the Research ShowsCollagen peptides are hydrolyzed collagen broken into short amino-acid chains the body absorbs intact.
-Here’s the science on bioavailability, skin, joints, and nails — and why hot tea doesn’t “destroy” them.
+- Collagen Peptides: What They Are and How They're AbsorbedCollagen peptides are hydrolyzed collagen — short amino-acid chains the body absorbs.
+The science on bioavailability, skin, joints, and nails.

 - Collagen Tea vs Collagen Powder: Which Is Better?Collagen tea and collagen powder use the same absorbable peptides — the real differences are dose control, convenience, and taste.
 Here’s how to choose.

 - Does Collagen Tea Actually Work?
-An Honest Look at the EvidenceCollagen peptides have real but modest trial support for skin, nails, and joints.
-Whether collagen tea “works” comes down to dose and consistency.
-Here’s a straight read of the evidence.
+An Honest LookCollagen peptides have modest trial support for skin, nails, and joints.
+Whether collagen tea "works" comes down to dose and consistency.

-- Ginger: Nausea, Digestion, and Joint Comfort — the EvidenceGinger has some of the strongest spice evidence — especially for nausea, with emerging data for knee osteoarthritis.
-Here’s what trials report and how it’s used.
+- Ginger: The Evidence on Nausea, Digestion, and JointsGinger has some of the strongest spice evidence — especially nausea, with emerging data for knee osteoarthritis.
+What trials report and how it's used.

-- Green Tea vs Black Tea: Differences, Caffeine, and Health BenefitsGreen tea and black tea come from the same plant but are processed differently.
+- Green Tea vs Black Tea: Differences and CaffeineGreen tea and black tea come from the same plant but are processed differently.
 Compare caffeine, flavor, antioxidants, and brewing technique for both.

 - Is Cinnamon Banned in the EU?
-Coumarin, Cassia vs Ceylon, and Why the US DiffersCinnamon is not banned in the EU — but coumarin, a compound concentrated in cassia cinnamon, is regulated.
-Here’s the EU vs US picture, cassia vs Ceylon, and what it means for your cup.
+Coumarin and Cassia vs CeylonCinnamon isn't banned in the EU — but coumarin, concentrated in cassia, is regulated.
+The EU vs US picture, cassia vs Ceylon, and what it means.

 - Is Tea Keto and Paleo Friendly?Plain tea is essentially zero-carb and unprocessed, so it fits both keto and paleo.
 The catch is what you add.
 Here’s how to keep your cup compliant.